Recurrent Knowledge Identification and Fusion for Language Model Continual Learning: Experiments and Analysis

 \paragraph{Baselines} We compare {\ouralg} against a range of baseline methods, including traditional CL approaches, recent PEFT-based model ensemble and merging methods.
 (1) \textit{\textbf{SeqLoRA}:} LoRA parameters are trained on a task sequence without regularization or sample replay.
 (2) \textit{\textbf{IncLoRA}:} incremental learning of LoRA parameters without regularization or sample replay.
 (3) \textit{\textbf{LoRAReplay}:} LoRA fine-tuning with a memory buffer.
 (4) \textit{\textbf{EWC \cite{kirkpatrick2017overcoming}}:} finetune LoRA with a regularization loss to prevent interference with previous tasks.
 (5) \textit{\textbf{L2P \cite{wang2022learning}}:} dynamically selects and updates prompts from a pool on an instance-by-instance basis.
 (6) \textit{\textbf{LFPT5 \cite{qin2021lfpt5}}:} learns a soft prompt that solves tasks and generates training samples for replay.
 (7) \textit{\textbf{O-LoRA \cite{wang2023orthogonal}}:} extends IncLoRA to learn different LoRAs in orthogonal subspaces.
 (8) \textit{\textbf{MoELoRA \cite{luo2024moelora}}:} a vanilla MoE with LoRA number equals to the task number.
 (9) \textit{\textbf{SAPT \cite{zhao2024sapt}}:} uses pseudo samples and a shared attention framework to align PEFT block learning and selection (10) \textit{\textbf{TaSL \cite{feng2024tasl}}:} selectively updates or retains skill regions based on parameter importance.
 (11) \textit{\textbf{MIGU \cite{du2024unlocking}}:} updates important parameters based on gradient magnitude.
 (12) \textit{\textbf{VR-MCL \cite{wu2024meta}}:} dynamically updates historical task parameter importance distributions using memory replay.
 Additionally, multi-task learning with LoRA, referred to as \textit{\textbf{MTL}}, serves as the upper bound.

 \paragraph{Training Details} We evaluate {\ouralg} using two distinct language model architectures: the encoder-decoder T5 model \cite{raffel2020exploring} (T5-large and T5-xl), and the decoder-only LLaMA model \cite{touvron2023llama} (LLaMA2-7B and LLaMA2-13B)\footnote{Due to being limited by an academic computing budget, we employed 8-bit quantization for LLaMA models.}.
-Hyperparameters $\alpha_1$ and $\alpha_2$ in Eq. (\ref{eq:I}) and Eq. (\ref{eq:out}) are set to 0.55, with the number of inner loop iterations $Q$ set to 8.
+Hyperparameters $\alpha_1$ and $\alpha_2$ in Eq. (\ref{eq:I}) and Eq. (\ref{eq:out}) are set to 0.55, with the number of inner loop iterations $Q$ set to 8, and the number of outer loop iterations set to 4.
 Following \citet{zhao2024sapt}, 2\% of the original training set is used for replay samples.
 All experiments are averaged over 3 runs.
 More details are in Appendix \ref{sec:details}.